Qiu Fengjia: History

 Tang was suspicious of Liu Yongfu who had won fame as a Chinese patriot fighting against the French in northern Vietnam (Tonkin) in the 1870s and early 1880s.
 Liu was sent to defend Tainan in southern Taiwan.
-The Japanese attacked Keelung in northern Taiwan and easily defeated Tang's ill-discipline forces.
+The Japanese attacked Keelung in northern Taiwan and easily defeated Tang's ill-disciplined forces.
 Tang quickly fled Taiwan after the defeat.
 Qiu led the militia forces to continue the fighting but was advised by his father to leave Taiwan so that he could make a comeback another time.
 The militia forces, including women in its ranks, continued the resistance for few months, and inflicted fewer deaths on the invading Japanese army.
 This figure was many times higher than the losses in the First Sino-Japanese War against the Japanese forces.

 Qiu was later involved in Xinhai revolution and was Guangdong Representative for the Republic of China Provisional Presidential Election in 1911.
 He later became a member of the government of Sun Yat-sen.

 Feng Chia University in Taichung, Taiwan is named in honor of him.